InvertGames/uFrame.Documentation/home.md

 # uFrame Wiki

 Welcome to the uFrame wiki - feel free to edit these pages and add things you think others may find useful.
 If you can't find what you're looking for, don't be afraid to post a question on the _Discussions_ page or at the [uFrame Slack group](https://invert.typeform.com/to/nLPX8o) - someone is usually around to help you out.
-If you find your solution, you're more than welcome to come back here and share it on the wiki :)
+If you find your solution, you're more then welcome to come back here and share it on the wiki :)

 # Download and Installation
 You can download uFrame from the [Asset Store](https://www.assetstore.unity3d.com/en/#!/content/14381).